 The State of California is strongly committed to improved accessibility for all Californians, and the California Department of Resources Recycling and Recovery (CalRecycle) intends that its website and other communications can be reached by the widest possible audience regardless of disability, limitations of computer equipment, or use of alternate Internet access devices.

 Government Code section 11546.7 (Assembly Bill 434, Baker) requires state agencies and departments to certify that their website is compliant with the Web Content Accessibility Guidelines 2.0 (WCAG 2.0), Conformance Level AA standard.
 These guidelines and standards require state website to be accessible to everyone, including people with disabilities such as visual impairments.
-CalRecycle's certification was posted on June 30, 2020.
+CalRecycle’s certification was first posted on June 30, 2020, and is updated biannually.

 We believe that CalRecycle satisfies guidelines, for “AA” compliance of the World Wide Web Consortium (W3C), Web Content Accessibility Guidelines 2.0.
 In addition, we believe that CalRecycle satisfies Section 508, Subpart B, Subsection 1194.22, Guidelines A-P of the Rehabilitation Act of 1973 as revised in 1998.
 We are continually striving to improve the accessibility of our website.